Naval Air Station Whiting Field

 Naval Air Station Whiting Field is a United States Navy base located near Milton, Florida, with some outlying fields near Navarre, Florida, in south and central Santa Rosa County, and is one of the Navy's two primary pilot training bases (the other being NAS Corpus Christi, Texas).
 NAS Whiting Field provides training for U.S. Navy, U.S. Marine Corps, Coast Guard, and Air Force student pilots, as well as those of several allied nations.
 NAS Whiting Field is home to Training Air Wing Five (TRAWING 5).

 NAS Whiting Field is actually two airfields sharing a common support base.
-Primary Flight Training student aviators fly the Beechcraft T-6 Texan II from North Whiting Field (KNSE) while Advanced Helicopter Training takes place utilizing the TH-57 Sea Ranger at South Whiting Field (KNDZ).
+Primary Flight Training student aviators fly the Beechcraft T-6 Texan II from North Whiting Field (KNSE) while Advanced Helicopter Training takes place utilizing the TH-73A Thrasher at South Whiting Field (KNDZ).

 Namesake

 Whiting Field is named for Kenneth Whiting, who was commissioned from the United States Naval Academy on 25 February 1908.
 Whiting qualified in submarines, commanding USS Porpoise (SS-7), USS Shark (SS-8), USS Tarpon (SS-175), and USS Seal (SS-183).
 In 1914 he learned to fly under Orville Wright and was designated Naval Aviator number 16.
 He assumed command of the 1st Naval Air Unit in France following America's entry into World War I and was subsequently assigned to command Naval Air Stations 14 and 15 at RNAS Killingholme, England.
 He was awarded the Navy Cross "for exceptionally meritorious service in a duty of great responsibility."
 After the war he was partially responsible for the conversion of collier Jupiter into the Navy's first aircraft carrier USS Langley (CV-1).
-He subsequently commanded Langley and USS Saratoga (CV-3), and various air squadrons prior to his retirement as Captain in June 1940.
+He subsequently commanded Langley and USS Saratoga (CV-3), and various air squadrons prior to his retirement as captain in June 1940.

 Operations

 North Field is used solely for T-6 Texan II fixed-wing, primary flight training operations.
 Students from the United States Navy, Marine Corps, Coast Guard, and Air Force (as well as exchange students from various allied nations) go through the T-6B Joint Primary Aircraft Training System syllabus.

-South Field is utilized for United States Navy, Marine Corps, and Coast Guard students in the Advanced Helicopter pipeline, flying the TH-57 Sea Ranger.
-Upon completion of this syllabus students will become designated Naval Aviators and assigned to their respective Fleet Replacement Squadron.
+South Field is utilized for United States Navy, U.S. Marine Corps, U.S. Coast Guard, and select NATO/Allied students in the Advanced Helicopter pipeline, flying the TH-73A Thrasher.
+Upon completion of this syllabus U.S. students will become designated as Naval Aviators and assigned to their respective Fleet Replacement Squadron (FRS) or the Coast Guard Aviation Training Center in Mobile, Alabama for follow-on-training.